fjxmlinyang/yang-page/_posts/2021-01-01-notes-General Linear Model 1.md

-# General Linear Regression 1
+# General Linear Model 1——Linear Regression

 ## 1.What is Linear Regression?